particle-iot/docs/src/content/tutorials/product-tools/development-devices.md

 columns: two
 layout: tutorials.hbs
 order: 42
+description: Using Development Devices to rapidly iterate device firmware for Particle products
 ---

 # {{title}}

-As a firmware engineer building a Particle product, it is important that you can rapidly iterate on new device firmwares, while still simulating the behaviors of production devices deployed in the field.
+As a firmware engineer building a Particle product, it is important that you can rapidly iterate on new device firmware, while still simulating the behaviors of production devices deployed in the field.
 Development devices allow you to do just this.